ssssoooopppphhhh/ssssoooopppphhhh.github.io/_posts/2026-01-25-plurals-post.md

 <p>this metazoan -> these metazoans
 </p>
-<blockquote>The group is Metazoa.</blockquote>
+<blockquote style="border: none; margin-top: 0; padding-left: 20px;">The group is Metazoa.</blockquote>

 <p>this protozoan -> these protozoa
 </p>
-<blockquote>Why is it different from metazoan??
+<blockquote style="border: none; margin-top: 0; padding-left: 20px;">Why is it different from metazoan??
 Who knows.
 Some people do seem to use “protozoans”.</blockquote>

 <p>this umwelt -> these umwelten
 </p>
-<blockquote>Taken from the German word for “environment” by Jakob Johann von Uexküll.
+<blockquote style="border: none; margin-top: 0; padding-left: 20px;">Taken from the German word for “environment” by Jakob Johann von Uexküll.
 Since I’m used to this word in its original context in which it would never be pluralized, “umwelten” kind of bothers me.
 The plural of “welt” (“world”) is “welten” so I do think it’s correct</blockquote>

 <p>this species -> these species
 </p>
-<blockquote>Same same!
+<blockquote style="border: none; margin-top: 0; padding-left: 20px;">Same same!
 Latin.</blockquote>

 <p>this moose -> these moose
 </p>
-<blockquote>Same same!
+<blockquote style="border: none; margin-top: 0; padding-left: 20px;">Same same!
 This one came to American English from an Algonquian language.
 Turns out it’s pretty common for animal words to have invariant plurals: caribou (also Algonquian), sheep, trout, deer, cod, elk, reindeer, salmon, bison, squid.</blockquote>